MP5315 - Contracting by Negotiation

 MP5315.404-1-90 Pricing Assistance or Pricing Assistance Waiver

 (b) Requesting Pricing Assistance.

-(1)“Full Pricing Assistance” means the price analyst accomplishes the majority of the pricing effort (e.g. pricing case) for a specific contract action which meets or exceeds the thresholds identified in AFFARS 5315.404-1-90 Pricing Assistance or Pricing Assistance Waiver(a).
-Submit the request for pricing assistance to the Pricing Chief (or Chief of the Clearance and Program Support office where there is no designated Pricing Chief).
-The contracting officer may also request full pricing assistance for actions below the thresholds identified in AFFARS 5315.404-1-90(a) when additional pricing expertise is needed.
+(1) “Full Pricing Assistance” means the price analyst accomplishes the majority of the pricing effort (e.g. pricing case) for a specific contract action which meets or exceeds the thresholds identified in DAFFARS 53153404-1-90(a).
+Submit the request for pricing assistance in accordance with the local submission process.
+If no local process exists, submit requests for pricing assistance to the Pricing Chief (or Chief of the Clearance and Program Support office where there is no designated Pricing Chief).
+The contracting officer may also request full pricing assistance for actions below the thresholds identified in DAFFARS 53153404-1-90(a) when additional pricing expertise is needed.
 The Pricing Chief (or Chief of the Clearance and Program Support office where there is no designated Pricing Chief) is the approval authority for those requests, on a case by case basis.
-See the tailorable Request for Pricing Assistance or Pricing Assistance Waiver template.
+See the tailorable Request for Pricing Assistance or Pricing Assistance Waivertemplate.

 (i) Assistance with completion of the Weighted Guidelines (DD Form 1547)

 (iii) Cost proposal spreadsheet development/modeling

 (v) Assistance with structuring Economic Price Adjustment (EPA) clauses